-West of the classic mountain hotel and near the Norwegian border, at the old locomotive depot in Riksgränsen, is Niehku Mountain Villa.
-Niehku, that translates into dream in Northern Sámi, has actually incorporated parts of the depot ruin into its exterior and interior design.
-The wall of the ruin runs straight through the new hotel and the effect is amazing.
+West of the classic mountain hotel in the Kiruna mountain world, and near the Norwegian border, at the old locomotive depot in Riksgränsen, is Niehku Mountain Villa.
+Niehku that translates into ‘dream’ in Northern Sámi has actually incorporated parts of the depot ruin into its exterior and interior design.
+The wall of the ruin runs straight through the new hotel, and the effect is amazing.
 It’s an important part of the local history that’s become an exciting architectural feature in the new building.

 Here are four reasons why you should choose to live the dream for a while.

 The first impression you get comes from the beams in the ceiling, above a spectacular wall.
 They are big and hand-hewn and featured throughout the building.

 – Our architects designed the building to look like three houses, slightly displaced, which gives the whole an asymmetrical profile.
 But when they tested the durability on the computer, checking if the beams would hold in a theoretical test, they couldn’t get a result, says Johan “Jossi” Lindblom, co-founder of Niehku Mountain Villa, and laughs.

 "An old inspection pit became a wine cellar with a glass ceiling inside the restaurant itself, impossible to miss"